 The following are seven frequently asked questions form donors:

 This should be an easy question to answer.
-Your non-profit should have a donation follow-up process.
-Maybe the donors will be told that they will be receiving a monthly newsletter or an annual report via e-mail.
-Some organizations tell donors they will follow-up with a report on how their gift made a difference.
+Your nonprofit should have a donation follow-up process.
+Maybe the donors receive a monthly newsletter, an annual report via e-mail, or a follow-up letter with a report on how their gift made a difference.

-While there are other questions you will have to address, this is a good sampling of the most common inquiries.
-Hopefully your campaign team will find the above list helpful as they craft communications for your non-profit.
-The key is to show you understand the question and you are being transparent.
-This will tell donors that your non-profit is worthy of their support.
+While there are other questions you will have to address, this is a good start.
+Hopefully your campaign team will find the above list helpful as they craft communications for your nonprofit.
+The key is to show you are transparent, and that your nonprofit is worthy of their support.